 However, many employees still feel that their employer does not recognise the family commitments and pressures resting on men, beyond the traditional, arguably outdated role of primary breadwinner.

-In fact, according to research released this week by Utopia and The Hobbs Consultancy, a staggering 89% of working fathers reported that their organisation would not be comfortable with their taking emergency leave for family emergencies, while 21% felt they had been actively discouraged from doing so.
+In fact, according to research released this week by Utopia and The Hobbs Consultancy, a staggering 89% of working fathers reported that their organisation would not be comfortable with their taking last minute leave for family emergencies, while 21% felt they had been actively discouraged from doing so.
 Half (49%) stated that their employer was not supportive of inclusive practices such as sharing parental duties.

 The key here is choice.
 Making flexible working arrangements available, and actively encouraged, for both men and women, communicating openly about the support available for all working parents, including emergency leave, and speaking to employees about the alternative parental leave arrangements open to them, all place it in the individual’s hands to find a solution that works for them, rather than one that ascribes to what they think the employer wants.